 sudo apt install microsoft-edge-stable

-Optional: Install Microsoft Edge Beta or Dev Builds
+Optional: Install Microsoft Edge Beta or Dev on Debian

-If you want to preview upcoming features or test changes before they reach the stable channel, you can install the beta or dev builds.
-These packages install alongside the stable version, so you can keep your main browser unchanged while testing new features in a separate profile.
-Microsoft updates the stable channel every 6 weeks, the beta channel receives features approximately 6 weeks ahead of stable, and the dev channel updates weekly with the latest experimental changes.
+If you want to preview upcoming features or test changes before they reach the stable channel, install the beta or dev builds.
+They run alongside the stable version in a separate profile.
+Microsoft updates stable every 6 weeks.
+Beta receives features about 6 weeks ahead of stable, and dev updates weekly with experimental changes.

 sudo apt install microsoft-edge-beta